A Dance on the Bimah

 Since listening to these stories in JWA’s collection, I have been made aware of how much harder women in the rabbinate have had to work to overcome bias.
 In this traditional profession, longstanding hierarchy and power structures have needed to shift radically to make room for more women and for new styles of leadership.
 Needless to say, the shift hasn’t always been easy or smooth—and it’s still a work in progress.

 And so, it was with particular excitement and curiosity that I awaited our new leadership and its very public debut during the High Holidays.
 That debut turned out to be more extraordinary than I could have imagined.
 From where I sat, I felt like we were experiencing a fresh, exhilarating take on ritual practice and on leadership.
 I’ve attended countless services at which women rabbis have played a role, but they are often subordinate to a senior rabbi who is male.
 Here, there was no sense of hierarchy; instead, I watched as the two women rabbis punctuated the choreography of the service with hugs as they passed one other, and exchanged nonverbal messages of support and teamwork.
 It was a marvelous dance—seamlessly intertwined and palpably warm.
 I realized I was watching joyful, effortless, female collaboration on the bimah.

 After hearing some of the first women rabbis recount their bumpy journeys to the rabbinate in the JWA collection, I am more attuned to just how much work has gone into making leadership like my rabbis' seem effortless.
 Seeing it in action during these High Holidays—and witnessing a female-centric and synergistic approach to ritual observance—was a thrill.
 I found myself silently cheering on the rabbis as they introduced new elements to the service, used humor and warmth to negotiate inevitable glitches, traded off performing traditional roles, and gave extraordinary sermons.
-I hoped everyone else was appreciating the dance as much as I was, and was asking themselves: What took us so long?
+I hoped everyone else sitting in the sanctuary was appreciating the dance as much as I was, and was asking themselves: What took us so long?